Cevapcici or cevapi, delicious grilled Croatian sausages with lots of garlic and paprika.

 What are cevapcici or cevapi?

-Cevapi or cevapcici are grilled sausages made of a mixture of ground beef and pork, seasoned with lots of garlic and paprika.
-Originally this kind of sausages were made with ground lamb, but nowadays beef or pork are more common.
+Cevapi or cevapcici are grilled sausages made of ground beef and pork, seasoned with garlic and paprika.
+Originally, these sausages were made with ground lamb, but nowadays, beef or pork are more common.

 This cevapcici recipe is very similar to Turkish meat rolls or beef kofta.
 They originated in the Balkan area during the rule of the Ottoman empire, who had a century-long influence all through these Balkan and South European countries.

-Here are another few Ottoman inspired recipes, that you will probably find variations of in the Balkan area and all through the South European region: Savory Cheese Pie with Quark Feta and Yogurt, Zacusca – Eggplant and Red Pepper Spread, Sarmale – Cabbage Rolls with Pork and Rice or Stuffed Vine Leaves with Ground Meat and Rice.
+Here are another few Ottoman-inspired recipes that you will probably find variations of in the Balkan area and throughout the South European region: Savory Cheese Pie with Quark, Zacusca, Sarmale, or Turkish Sarma.

-- Spice the sausage thoroughly with sweet paprika, hot paprika, sweet smoked paprika, Vegeta, salt, and pepper.
-(Amazon affiliate links)
+Spices: Spice the sausage thoroughly with sweet paprika, hot paprika, sweet smoked paprika, Vegeta, salt, and pepper (the Amazon affiliate links open in new tabs).

 - If you cannot find or don't want to buy it to make just this particular recipe, you could easily replace it with vegetable stock powder.